 The End Of FFEL

 The FFEL serviced student loans through private lenders since its inception in 1965.
-That changed in 2010 when FFEL was eliminated.
+That changed on June 30, 2010, when FFEL was eliminated.
 Since then, all the Department of Education has directly funded all federal student loans.

-Although the FFEL program is now defunct, there are still millions of borrowers with outstanding loan balances.
-And AES is the loan servicer for a large percentage of them.
+Although FFEL is now defunct, there are still millions of borrowers with outstanding loan balances.
+AES is the loan servicer for a large percentage of them.

 There are other large federal student loan servicers, but AES and FedLoan together are the largest.